 High-Resolution SPECT Cuts Imaging Time in Half

-The device has no visible moving parts and uses solid-state CZT technology (cadmium zinc telluride).
+The device reportedly has no visible moving parts and uses solid-state CZT technology (cadmium zinc telluride).
 Patients sit upright, without rotating or holding arms over their heads.
-Scan times are very fast, ranging from two to six minutes at physician discretion.
+Scan times are fast, ranging from two to six minutes at physician discretion.